HUBId/n/README.md

 All serialisation is byte-for-byte reproducible; replaying the same trace and public inputs therefore yields identical transcript openings and FRI queries.

+### Witness layout

+Witness blobs follow the fixed header/body layout shown below:

+1. `u32` little-endian row count.
+2. Four `u32` little-endian column counters in the order `main`, `auxiliary`, `permutation`, `lookup`.
+3. Column data encoded column-major: for each segment the declared number of columns is emitted, each containing `row_count` field elements in canonical little-endian form.

+The worked LFSR example used by the prover declares a single main column and no auxiliary segments.
+Its execution seed is carried in the execution proof body as an 8-byte little-endian field element.
+Boundary constraints fix the first and last row of the column to the deterministic LFSR state to ensure witnesses are reproducible from public inputs.

 ### Transcript challenge ordering

 The Fiat–Shamir transcript emits challenges in the order shown below.
 The phase